ProtopointLLC/bodybytes-firmware/docs/jtag.md

 ## Step 3 — Load and run U-Boot

-Once DRAM is initialised, see [uboot.md](uboot.md) for RAM-boot and build instructions.
+Once DRAM is initialised, continue with [uboot.md §3a](uboot.md#3a--bootstrap-and-smoke-test) to RAM-boot U-Boot.

 ---